These are the best places to eat in Las Vegas.

 Michelin Starred Restaurants in Las Vegas

 These were last ranked in 2009.
-Las Vegas has not continued to be part of the Michelin guide since, which we’re definitely bummed about since we loved going to them in New York.
+Las Vegas has not since continued to pay to be part of the Michelin guide.

 - Joel Robuchon, MGM Grand ⭑⭑⭑

 - L’Atelier De Joel Robuchon, MGM Grand ⭑

 - Wing Lei, Wynn ⭑